-In order to help students to make a well-researched choice of careers, the Career and Personal Counseling Centre offers a range of counseling solutions such as Vocational Guidance (aptitude testing), Career Counseling.
-Personal Counseling with a personal counselor is also available to tide over personal issues and concerns.
+In order to help students to make a well-researched choice of careers, the Career and Personal testing) and Career Counseling.
+Personal counseling with a personal counselor is also available to tide over personal issues and concerns.
 The centre aims at developing a career plan for students by helping them to connect with their field of study to different occupational alternatives, create a post-graduate educational plan and explore job-opportunities.